Qualitative research: open-ended and closed-ended questions

 On the other hand, if you collect hundreds or even thousands of answers, the analysis of these free answers will be much more tedious.
 How can you do it?
 In this case, we advise you to use a semantic analysis tool.
 This is most often an online solution, specific to a language, which is based on an NLP (Natural Language Processing) algorithm.
 This algorithm will, very quickly, analyse your corpus and bring out the recurring themes.
 It is not a question here of calculating word frequencies, but instead of working on semantics to analyse the repetition of a subject.

 Of course, the use of open-ended questions in interviews does not exclude the use of closed-ended questions.
 Alternating these two types of questions in interviews, whether 1-to-1 interviews, group conversations or focus groups, is conducive not only to maintaining a specific dynamic during the interview but also to be able to frame specific responses while leaving certain fields of expression free.
+In general, it is interesting for the different parties that the interview ends with an open-ended question where the interviewer asks the interviewee if he or she has anything to add or if he or she has any questions.

 Examples of closed and open-ended questions for satisfaction research